All Guides

 Tromsø, Norway Iceland Rovaniemi, Finland

 No photograph fully captures what it feels like to witness the Northern Lights in person.
-The colors shift, the sky pulses — and the silence makes it more surreal than any image can convey.
+You really just have to see it for yourself.

-This guide covers three extraordinary aurora destinations, each with its own personality: Tromsø's dramatic fjord scenery, Iceland's volcanic otherworldly landscape, and Rovaniemi's enchanted forests where you can meet Santa Claus at his official Arctic headquarters.
+This guide covers three absolutely incredible aurora destinations, each with its own personality.
+You have Tromsø's dramatic fjord scenery, Iceland's volcanic otherworldly landscape, and Rovaniemi's enchanted forests where you might just visit Santa along the way.
+So much fun!

 3 Destinations